 If the informal process does not resolve the matter, the complainant may submit a formal request for reconsideration of Library resources.
 Library materials in question will remain in the collection until the process is completed and a final decision is made.

-Formal Reconsideration The building principal will be informed whenever a citizen asks for a Request for Reconsideration of Library/Media Materials form.
+Formal Reconsideration The building principal will be informed whenever a resident or staff member of the district asks for a Request for Reconsideration of Library/Media Materials form.
 The Request for Reconsideration of Materials form, together with a copy of the challenged materials process will be furnished to the complainant by the principal.
 The formal process will follow the process required by Procedure 2020P for a written challenge, with the understanding that the criteria and rationale for reconsideration of library materials differs from classroom/district adopted materials.
 When reviewing a challenge to library materials the instructional review committee will:

 Examine the Request for Reconsideration form;